- A simple but appealing look

 The 2018 Hyundai Tucson puts service ahead of sizzle, and caps it with an excellent warranty.

-The 2018 Hyundai Tucson is a compact crossover SUV among a sea of many.
-The Tucson trades on its ease-of-use, all-around dependability, and a superlative warranty to tempt shoppers.
+The 2018 Hyundai Tucson is a compact crossover SUV in a crowded field.
+The small Hyundai uses a superlative warranty, good versatility, and ease of use to tempt shoppers.

 Sound boring?
 Hardly.
 If we could ask the same from our smartphones we'd keep from ditching ours every two years.